 Jack Kirby is considered one of the true pioneers of comic book art.
 Among his vast resume, he created Captain America, The Fantastic Four, The X-Men, and The Incredible Hulk.
 And in between, he contributed a piece for Cracked issue #14 in 1960, a preview of "New Panel Shows."
 Among them is Spin the Bottle, a celebrity game show hosted by Bill.
 We've uploaded both the full comic, and a higher-resolution scan of a single panel highlighting Bill.

 Drew Friedman, better known these days for his frequent guest spots on Gilbert Gottfried's Amazing Colossal Podcast, creates some astonishingly realistic drawings of celebrities for his comic artwork.
 "Hollywood Hell" was a page that he drew in the 1980s for Heavy Metal Magazine.
-This one depicts Bill supposedly in some salacious situations during the 1950s.
+The first one depicts Bill supposedly in some salacious situations during the 1950s.
 The second one is an amusingly creepy cartoon featuring Bill, brother-in-law Jack Narz, and a few other legends who walk among us.

 Legendary comic book artist Wallace Wood drew Bill for this take on I've Got a Secret.